cziem/100-days-of-code-fayvor/log.md

 ---

 THERE HAS BEEN A WEEK BREAK OWING TO MY ILL HEALTH THAT STARTED EARLY SUNDAY BEEN THE 19TH OF AUGUST.
-THIS ENDED BY THE TEH 26TH OF AUGUST BEEN THE DAY I HAD ENOUGH RELIEF TO GET BACK TO WORK.
+THIS ENDED BY THE THE 26TH OF AUGUST BEEN THE DAY I HAD ENOUGH RELIEF TO GET BACK TO WORK.

 ---